hisunnymay/community/docs/reference/annotations/providerannot.md

 ## Overview
-Framely supports the full stack component.
-Frames defined on the [provider](../../guide/glossary.md#provider), which are storage enabled, can be persisted to tables in the database, and slots in each frame are inserted as columns into the corresponding table.
-With provider annotations, you can specify how frames are stored in PostgreSQL and how the operation team can access this stored data via [back office](../../guide/glossary.md#backoffice).
+Framely also supports the backend component in form of [postgrest provider](/guide/glossary.md#postgrest-provider).
+The backend component can be declaratively defined in two steps: first create database tables needed by service by adding storage annotation to frames, second provide function implementation using SQL to express business logic.
+Using provider annotation, including both storage annotation and backoffice annotation, you can specify how frames are stored in PostgreSQL and how the operation team can access this data via [back office](/guide/glossary.md#backoffice).

 ![frame-table](/images/annotation/providerannotation/frame-table.png)